hdinsight/hdinsight-storm-examples/scripts/azure/HDInsight/Kafka/README.md

 This does not impact any existing offered cluster types as they use Windows Azure Blobs (WASB) as their default storage, so your data is never gone even if a node was unavailable.

 However for Kafka, this installation script does not use WASB as the storage platform for Kafka.
 You may want to consider increasing the replication factor to accomplish durability.
-To ensure your data is highly available during such events, the most safest and conservative approach would be to have replication factor greater than 20% of your node size i.e. a replication factor of 3 is good until a cluster size of 15 nodes.
+To ensure your data is highly available during such events, the most safest and conservative approach would be to have replication factor greater than or equal to 20% of your cluster size + 1 node i.e. a replication factor of 3 is good until a cluster size of 10 nodes.
+For a 15 node cluster size, a replication factor of 4 will be ideal.

-Again - this comment is only applicable considering this custom script action in perspective as we have not touched anything related to Kafka FS in this script.
+Again - this comment is only applicable considering this custom script action in perspective as we have not touched anything related to Kafka File System in this script.

+The Kafka data logs are located on the C drive under "tmp" directory on the worker nodes.

 ## How to debug custom script action